 Others sell products that can be refilled, like the Canadian clean beauty brand Elate Cosmetics.
 You have the option to purchase their original product in gorgeous bamboo palettes, then switch out your empty eye shadows, blushers and more for replacements that arrive with only the product, none of the excess packaging.

-Overall, allow yourself to transition your clean beauty products to those with less packaging waste over time, not all at once – this won’t do your sanity or your wallet any favours!
-Instead, it’s important to do this slowly and have a plan – for support in doing this in a way that’s right for you, check out 10 Ways To Get Rid Of Your Beauty Products With Zero Waste.
+Overall, allow yourself to transition your clean beauty products to those with less packaging waste over time, not all at once - this won’t do your sanity or your wallet any favours!
+Instead, it’s important to do this slowly and have a plan - for support in doing this in a way that’s right for you.

 A third and final consideration of whether a brand is a clean beauty brand is if it is aligned with ENVIRONMENTAL RESPONSIBILITY.